Maxim0508/pinpong/README.md

 #pin pong
-welcome to the game of pin pong! its my new game written in python. you have to win your enemy.
+Welcome to the game of pin pong!
+Its my new game written in python.
+You have to win your enemy.